hpc4you/hpc4you.github.io/index.md

 ## hpc4you_toolkit
-The _hpc4you toolkit_ is a simple but robust toolkit to setup a parallel computing cluster with slurm as workload manager by copy and paste.
+The _hpc4you toolkit_ is a simple but robust toolkit written by a computational chemist to set up a parallel computing cluster for scientific research.

+No computer skills or IT technologies are needed.
+Only copy and paste.

 Currently, the _hpc4you_toolkit_ supports:
 1. RHEL7 and RHEL8 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x.
 2. Ubuntu 20.04/22.04 and their compatible operating systems.
+3. The maximum number of computing nodes depends on the capacity of your switch.

 ## Quick Start
 Only run `source code`.